2-member Bike Lifters Gang Busted - UrduPoint

 2-member Bike Lifters Gang Busted

-RAWALPINDI, (UrduPoint / Pakistan Point News - 7th Jan, 2025) The Ganjmandi Police on Tuesday arrested a two-member bike lifters gang and recovered three stolen motorcycles from their possession.
+RAWALPINDI, (UrduPoint / Pakistan Point News - 13th Jan, 2025) The Ratta Amral Police on Monday busted a two member gang of bike lifters, and recovered two stolen motorcycles and Rs 16,000 from their possession.

-Weapons were also recovered from the arrested accused Khurram and Aftab, a Rawalpindi Police spokesman said.
+Besides lifting motorcycles, the arrested accused Zubair and Yasir were involved in other thefts also, a Rawalpindi Police spokesman said.

 Recent Stories